magicisyou/myreads/docs/README.md

 ![MyReads Logo](/src-tauri/icons/128x128.png)

-This is cross platform app to organize reading list built with tauri.
-The installer for Ubuntu, Windows and MacOs is awailable in the github Release.
+This is a cross platform app built with tauri to organize reading list.
+Download the app for Linux, Windows and MAcOs from [github releases](https://github.com/magicisyou/myreads/releases).

+### Screenshot

 ![MyReads Screenshot](/docs/screenshot.webp)